-Yes, but diabetic mothers should make sure their glucose levels are well controlled when breastfeeding.
+Women with diabetes should make sure their glucose levels are well controlled when breastfeeding.
 Some research has found that high maternal glucose can overflow into the breast milk as sugar.
-This could cause hypoglycemia and increased food seeking behavior in the infant.
+This could cause hypoglycemia and increased food seeking behavior in the infant.*

 Diabetes can slow down the production of milk.
 Insulin is necessary for milk production, so this may partly explain why women with diabetes are slow to produce milk.